STAT545-UBC-hw-2018-19/hw04-aleurcelay/hw04_gapminder_tidydata_joins.md

   - Make a tibble with one row per year and columns for life expectancy for two or more countries.

-\-Use knitr::kable() to make this table look pretty in your rendered homework. -Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.
+  - Use knitr::kable() to make this table look pretty in your rendered homework.

+  - Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.

 For this activity, I will select the countries from North America:
 Mexico, United States and Canada.